estesowaelu/NBody/README.md

 A simple solar system built using OpenGL.

-Built using Visual Studio 2010.
+Developed on Visual Studio 2010.
+Use other platforms at your own risk.
+(The corona library is a nightmare on OSX.)